PART OF OUR WITHOUT BOUNDARIES SERIES | 7 FEBRUARY 2022

 The increased use of social media for customers and brands, a rise in numbers of vulnerable customers, and the influence of regulation.
 There are so many factors to consider when deciding how to improve communications between organisation and customer.

-Are you seeing voices?
+Are you hearing voices?

 The relationship between consumers and the businesses they engage with has shifted considerably since the advent of social media.
 We have seen consumer voices being amplified where a single tweet shared round the world can have a significant impact on a business’s reputation and bottom line.
 Combine this with a focus on consumer protection initiatives from regulators, and consumers are in a far stronger position than ever before when dealing with businesses.